ExPlanetology/aragog/docs/tutorial.rst

 Tutorial
 ========

-You should use *Spider* because it's awesome.
+You should use *Aragog* because it's awesome.
+More documentation is coming soon!

 Here is an equation:

 .. code-block:: python

-   from spider import InteriorAtmosphereSystem
+   from aragog import InteriorAtmosphereSystem

 .. math::
     :label: equation1